Hello, I'm Michael Fuller

 And it applies in all market cycles - hot or cold or flat.

-What they are not told is that a developer will pay a premium (or "developer's price") for certainty.
+What they are not told is that a developer will pay a premium (or "developer's price") for more certainty about the potential of the property as a development.

 The landowner's I mention in the examples above had very desirable land.
-They would have done well at auction but they did better without all the hassle of engaging an estate agent.
+They would have done well at auction but they did better without all the hassle and upfront cost of engaging an estate agent to list and sell their properties.

 Too often, with inaccurate advice, property owners with developable land want a higher price for their unimproved land without understanding the developer's motivations.

-They are told that a buyer / developer could put townhouses or units or multiple lots on their land and it must therefore be worth more than the current house on a piece of land.
+They are told that their land has the potential for townhouses or units or multiple lots on their land and it must therefore be worth more than the current house on a piece of land.

 And that's fine if they can get the price premium....and many do.